Season 1, Episode 44

 Shaun Tregoning:

 So we are looking for an extra or a missing chromosome.
 We know that all human beings have 46 chromosomes throughout their body and then 23 ultrasounds.
 So the sperm and the egg contain half the number of chromosomes because when the two come together, that makes up the 46 chromosome complement of a normal human being.
-However, during cell division you can sometimes get abnormalities in that process that in which a cell will either lose or gain a chromosome and then that leads to chromosomal abnormalities, many of which are lethal or not compatible with life or can lead to severe impairment.
+However, during cell division you can sometimes get abnormalities in that process in which a cell will either lose or gain a chromosome and then that leads to chromosomal abnormalities, many of which are lethal or not compatible with life or can lead to severe impairment.
 And so screening those out is attractive because in the first place, if you put back a chromosomally abnormal embryo, the body’s first line of defense is just to not allow implantation to occur.
-So most chromosomal abnormalities don’t attach the second line of defense is that they do, but the body will surveil pick up the abnormality and boot up the pregnancy in the form of a early first trimester miscarriage.
+So most chromosomal abnormalities don’t attach; the second line of defense is that they do, but the body will surveil pick up the abnormality and boot up the pregnancy in the form of an early first trimester miscarriage.

 Lorne Brown: